livensmi1e/go-web/README.md

 > [!NOTE]
 >
-> **Purpose** I use it whenever I want to start backend for something quickly — an idea, a tool, or a side project — without worrying [much] about architecture structure.
+> **Purpose**: I use it whenever I want to start backend for something quickly — an idea, a tool, or a side project — without worrying [much] about architecture structure.

 Ref